gravitational/teleport/rfd/0096-helm-chart-revamp.md

   IP is returned
 - the initContainer exits, the proxy starts
 - this unlocks the proxy deployment rollout

+Headless services selecting auth pods with a specific version should contain on-ready endpoints to ensure the rollout happens only when all pods are completely terminated.
+The means setting `spec.publishNotReadyAddresses: true`.

 Note: Teleport does not officially support multiple auth nodes running under different major versions.
 The recommended update approach is to scale down to